Azure Functions networking options

 Virtual network integration

-- Works with App Service apps and function apps
+- Work with Azure App Service apps and function apps.

-There are some things that virtual network integration doesn't support, including:
+There are some things that VNet Integration doesn't support, like:

 Virtual network integration in Azure Functions uses shared infrastructure with App Service web apps.
 To learn more about the two types of virtual network integration, see: